 A maker community is a present-day subculture, which represents a technology-based extension of DIY( Do It Yourself) culture.
 The Do-It-With-Others is growing quite popular these days, as collaboration makes learning fun and builds knowledge - along with your network.

 MAKER MOVEMENT IN INDIA

 The trend has caught up in India recently but is growing leaps and bounds.
 It has only been a few years since India has come up with the maker community, considering it as a playground for innovative minds.
-In the recent years, there have risen a couple of communities that work towards providing equipment and space for it users to innovate products.
+In the recent years, there have been a couple of communities that work towards providing equipment and space for its users to innovate products.
 Leading market players like Robocraze provide components and products at reasonable prices in a notion to support Innovation.